nileshpd1211/Paint.io/README.md

 # ECE285 Project B : Style Transfer
 Description
 ===========
-This is project on Style Transfer is developed by team Paint.io composed of Ayon, Alakh, Nileesh and Avinash.
+This is project on Style Transfer is developed by team Paint.io composed of Ayon, Alakh, Nilesh and Avinash.

 Code organization
 =================